Hugo Black: Early years

+Ku Klux Klan

-In the early 1920s, Black became a member of the Robert E. Lee Klan No. 1 in Birmingham, and he resigned in 1925.
-In 1937, after his confirmation to the Supreme Court, it was reported he had been given a "grand passport" in 1926, granting him life membership to the Ku Klux Klan.
+In the early 1920s, Black became a member of the Robert E. Lee Klan No. 1 in Birmingham.
+He resigned in 1925, in order to run for the U.S. Senate, but quietly rejoined the next year.

+Scholars and biographers have recently examined Black's role in the Klan.
+Anti-Catholicism was a main concern of the Alabama Klan, and Howard Ball finds that Black "sympathized with the group's economic, nativist, and anti-Catholic beliefs".
+Newman says Black "disliked the Catholic Church as an institution" and gave over 100 anti-Catholic speeches to KKK meetings across Alabama in his 1926 election campaign.
+Black was elected US senator in 1926 as a Democrat, having built his political career on fighting Catholicism.

+In 1937 President Franklin D. Roosevelt appointed Black to the Supreme Court without knowing how active he had been in the Klan in the 1920s.
+He was confirmed by his fellow senators before the full KKK connection was known.

+After his confirmation, it was reported he had been given a "grand passport" in 1926, granting him life membership in the Klan.
 In response to this news, Black said he had never used the passport and had not kept it.
 He further stated that when he resigned he completely discontinued his Klan association, that he had never resumed it, and that he expected never to resume his membership.
+He said: "Before becoming a Senator I dropped the Klan.
+I have had nothing to do with it since that time.
+I abandoned it.
+I completely discontinued any association with the organization."

+Personal life

-On February 23, 1921, he married Josephine Foster (1899–1951), with whom he had three children: Hugo L. Black, II (1922–2013), an attorney; Sterling Foster (1924–1996), and Martha Josephine (1933-2019).
+On February 23, 1921, Black married Josephine Foster, with whom he had three children: Hugo L. Black, II (1922–2013), an attorney; Sterling Foster (1924–1996), and Martha Josephine (1933–2019).
 Josephine died in 1951; in 1957, Black married Elizabeth Seay DeMeritte.